juehyun/multi_hl/README.md

    - or type the gvim command ':Hsample<CR>'

- - See 'plugin\highlights.csv' file to change color configuration
+ - See 'plugin/highlights.csv' file to change color configuration